 In her spare time, Melissa enjoy spending time with her boyfriend, Sean and her pets.
 With her older sister and Mom in Minnesota and her Dad in Oklahoma, Melissa enjoys travelling with her younger sister to visit family across the country.
 She enjoys being outdoors, taking walks and hikes and enjoying the nature Washington has to offer.

 Sue grew up in a family of ten children with her father in the Air Force, moving the family from California, to Texas and back to Spokane, WA, where her home has been for the last 40 years.
 She has an AA Degree from Spokane Community College and went to work at a prominent, local law firm for seven years.
 Sue stayed home to bond with her son, Taylor, for a year and a half, and then entered the Funeral Industry and never looked back.
 She worked at Ball and Dodd Funeral Home serving families for 15 years and then moved to Hennessey Funeral Home, where she has been for the last 15 years.
 Sue takes great pride in her role as Office Manager at Hennessey Funeral Home and considers it a privilege helping families during the most sensitive time in their lives.
-Sue loves volunteering in the community and with her team members from Hennessey Funeral Home.
+Sue loves volunteering in the community with her team members from Hennessey Funeral Home and currently sits on the Board of Southside Senior and Community Center as Secretary.
 She enjoys walking, scrapbooking, reading, cheering on the Seattle Mariners and Gonzaga Bulldogs, and yearly trips to Las Vegas.
-Sue and her husband, Jeff, have one son, Taylor (and his beautiful wife, Amanda) and truly enjoy their two grandchildren, Dahlia and Oliver.
-Her role as Grandma brings her greatest joy.
+Sue and her husband, Jeff, have one son, Taylor (and his beautiful wife, Amanda) and truly enjoy their three grandchildren, Dahlia, Oliver and Rose.
+Her role as Grandma brings her the greatest joy.

 Dean entered funeral service on February 14, 2011.
 He was a deputy coroner for several years, he is a licensed funeral director, a certified crematory operator, and is currently completing his prerequisites for entrance into a mortuary science program pursuant to becoming an embalmer.
 He is an active father, who participates in many school activities, including acting as a chaperone for his children’s school functions and field trips, and supporting other extracurricular activities like football and baseball.
 He enjoys spending time with his family in the great outdoors, doing things like fishing, camping, and snowboarding.
 He is kind and considerate of the needs of a grieving family.
 “It is an extraordinary privilege to serve your family.”